Elizabeth Bacon Custer: Defender of her husband's legacy

 Elizabeth remained utterly devoted to her husband and never remarried.
-Despite having spent her life traveling extensively throughout the United States (including winters in Florida) and the world, she never visited the valley of Little Big Horn.
+Despite having spent her life traveling extensively throughout the United States (including winters in Florida) and the world, she never visited the Little Bighorn River valley.
 She was said to treasure a letter from President Theodore Roosevelt who stated that her husband was "one of my heroes" and "a shining light to all the youth of America."
 In later decades, historians reexamined George's actions leading up to and during the battle and found much to criticize.